Majiabang culture: Environment

-Related Sites
+Related sites

-Weidun Site, one of the most important archaeological discovery of Majiabang Culture was discovered at Weidun village, Changzhou, Jiangsu Province in September 1985.
-At this site, several artifacts and around 38 burials were uncovered by the archaeological team from the Changzhou Museum and the Department of Anthropology from Zhejiang University.
-In addition, the deposit of this site is nearly 2 meters and can be separated into six layers, the plougher layer, yellow-brown soil, yellow-green soil, grey-brown soil, grey-black soil and yellow-brown sterile.
-Among those burials, 33 of them were considered as belonging to the period of Majiabang culture, and those were found below the level of yellow-brown, grey-brown and grey-black soil.
-However, most of them did not contain grave objects, only 7 burials contained, the tomb M127 which was discovered under the layer of yellow-brown soil was one of them.
-Inside this tomb, the archaeologists did not find any trace of a coffin or burial pit, instead, they only found a male skeleton lying on his back, lying at a 20-degree angle, and facing east, with a few grave objects that include stone adzes, spindle whorls and ceramic bo-bowls, those finds could reflect its burial culture.
+The Weidun Site, one of the most important archaeological discoveries of the Majiabang culture, was discovered at Weidun village, Changzhou, Jiangsu Province in September 1985.
+At this site, several artifacts and about 38 burials were uncovered by the archaeological team from the Changzhou Museum and the Department of Anthropology from Zhejiang University.
+In addition, the deposit of this site is nearly 2 meters and can be separated into six layers, the ploughed layer on top, yellow-brown soil, yellow-green soil, grey-brown soil, grey-black soil and yellow-brown sterile soil at the bottom.
+Among those burials, 33 of them were considered as belonging to the period of the Majiabang culture, and those were found below a layer of yellow-brown, grey-brown and grey-black soil.
+Only 7 burials contained grave objects; the tomb M127 which was discovered under the layer of yellow-brown soil was one of them.
+Inside this tomb, the archaeologists found no trace of a coffin or burial pit, instead, they only found a male skeleton lying on his back, lying at a 20-degree angle, and facing east, with a few grave objects that include stone adzes, spindle whorls and ceramic bo-bowls.

-Material Culture
+Material culture

 Artifacts

-In Majiabang culture, people were already starting to make some artifacts through different materials, especially jade and pottery.
-They made those objects for different purposes.
-Those Neolithic artifacts usually represent the combinations of beliefs and economic needs, those also could be seen as the reflections of the owner's social status and identity in the Neolithic period.
+In the Majiabang culture, people were already starting to make artifacts with different materials, jade and pottery in particular.
+They made these objects for different purposes.
+These Neolithic artifacts usually represent the combinations of beliefs and economic needs, they could also be seen as reflections of the owners' social status and identity in the Neolithic period.

 Jade

-Majiabang people made jade for ornamentation.
+Majiabang people used jade when making ornaments.
 At Weisun Site, a few jade objects were found in the Majiabang Culture deposits, including hue-earrings, huang-pendants, small tube, and other ornaments.
 For example, a penannular jade ring and semi-annular jade discs, all made from local materials.

 Pottery

-In Majiabang culture, all the pottery from the early period and most from the late period was handmade.
-Compared with the early period, the late period has more types and styles of pottery.
-People made the pottery objects for utility.
+In the Majiabang culture, all the pottery from the early period and most from the late period was handmade.
+Compared with the early period, the late period contained more types and styles of pottery.
+People made the pottery objects for with a particular function in mind.
 For example, pottery, pots, jars, bowls, etc. Those were important in their daily life, like cooking, drinking, and rituals.
 In the early period, people were using the mud from the bank, firewood that was heaped and the level earth to make the pottery, while in the late period, they started to put the red cover on the pottery.
 Besides that, those pottery objects also could be used as burial objects, this could be proved through the archaeological discoveries from those tombs.

 At Weidun Site, archaeologists discovered a huge number of pottery objects, include fu-cauldrons, guan-pots, ding-tripod, dou-stemmed plates, bo-bowls, and pen-basins, most of them were fine-clay ware, and some were tempered with shell or sand.